 Like many Michael Connelly fans, I’ve read all his books and now wait impatiently for an entire year to pass to get the next one.
 I have a handful of other crime fiction authors I read devotedly besides Connelly.
 But, I’m still doing the same thing, waiting a full twelve months between books.
 That’s the thing I hate most about traditional publishing.
 The process from manuscript to publishing is just too damn slow.
 Frankly, I think it’s the eighth wonder of the world that traditional publishing even still exists in the era of microwave ovens and fast food.
 Do you know anyone who actually likes waiting for anything?
 I mention this because after reading the last Bosch novel, I searched the Internet for “authors like Michael Connelly.”
 I found several lists.
 I sampled a good many books.
 Guess what?
 I didn’t find anyone “like Michael Connelly.”
 Not really.
 The biggest reason?
 I found no other character like Harry Bosch.
 No one remotely close.
 Maybe that says something.
 Maybe someone needs to create a character in the Harry Bosch mold.

-Drew is a Navy veteran with four years in patrol at Van Nuys under his belt along and another year as a burglary detective.
-Drew applies for and gets accepted for a slot at West Bureau homicide where he is paired with veteran D3 homicide detective Stella Ruiz.
+Drew is a Army veteran with four years in patrol under his belt along with three years as a burglary/theft detective at Hollenbeck.
+Drew applies for and gets accepted for a slot at West Bureau homicide where he is paired with veteran D3 homicide detective Rudy Ortega.

 Drew may not be Bosch, but give him time.
-If you like me are a Harry Bosch fan already mourning his end even before the final curtain falls, look for The Girl in the Picture, coming November 2019.
-It's the first in a brand new series that Bosch fans are sure to love.
+If you, like me, as a rabid Harry Bosch fan, are already mourning his end even before the final curtain falls, look for Omerta, coming November 2020.
+It’s the first in a brand new series that Bosch fans are sure to love.

 Curious to know more about Howard Drew and Omerta?
 You don’t have to wait.
 Click this link: Omerta-Excerpt, and read the FREE excerpt, a PDF copy of the first two chapters.